 When to send out a Customer Statement

-Issuing statements of account should be completed at least once a month.
-A good time to send them out is at month end, but if you know when a customer has a payment run it is worth sending it out before the run so that they can check their records.
+A business should complete issuing statements of account at least once a month.
+A good time to send them out is at month-end, but if you know when a customer has a payment run, it is worth sending it out before the run so that they can check their records.

-Some businesses will only pay their account after they have received a statement, which can be a delay tactic to make payment, but also ensures their records are correct and they do not have to issue a second payment for missing invoices.
+Some businesses will only pay their account after they have received a statement.
+It can be a delay tactic to make a payment but also ensures their records are correct and they do not have to issue a second payment for missing invoices.

 Statement of Account Template

 If you are using an accounting software package like QuickBooks, Xero or Sage, the report will be available within the software.
 It is possible to email it directly from the software to the client, to save time and postage.
 You can even automate the issue of statements of account to send on a specific day.